Author has written 33 stories for Inuyasha, and Bleach.

 32.)
 A Full Loop- An alternative look at the ending of Bleach.
 A lot aren't satisfied with the way things ended, including yours truly.
 What happened to our heroes after Yhwach was defeated?
 Who survived to move on to the peace that reigned ten years later?
 Some things changed, and yet, a lot of things haven't.
 One-shot.

 33.)
 The Twelve Days of Christmas- A sweet treat for the season that takes a very different turn from the canon ending.
 Revolving around Rukia and Ichigo, this story uses the old English carol as its theme.
 The Kuchiki elders have decided that with a bankai level heir, the time had come to find Rukia a husband among the surviving families to strengthen ties.
 Ichigo, related to the Shibas who are set to become nobility again, has been invited by Byakuya to join in the selection process.
 Unfortunately, as with all things that include the Gotei and "well meaning" friends and family, the course is not smooth sailing.
 Is Ichigo up to the task of competing with the wealthy families vying for the right to court Rukia?
-In Progress.
+Complete.

 Those are the thirty-three that are published.